NCAR/geocat-comp/.github/PULL_REQUEST_TEMPLATE.md

 - Do *not* mark conversations as resolved if you didn't start them

-- Do mark conversations as resolved *if you opened them* and are satified with the changes/discussion.
+- Do mark conversations as resolved *if you opened them* and are satisfied with the changes/discussion.

-If you need assistance with your PR, please let the GeoCAT team know by tagging us with @geocat.
+If you need assistance with your PR, please let the GeoCAT team know by tagging us with @NCAR/geocat.
 We can help if reviews are unclear, the recommended changes seem overly demanding, you would like help in addressing a reviewer's comments, or if you have been waiting more than a week to hear back on your PR.
 -->